Godwin-Akpa/alx-low_level_programming/0x01-variable_if_else_while/README.md

-Variabel, if, else & while in C programming language
+variable, if, else & while functions in C programming language